-ONE OF THE MOST FATEFUL INTERVENTIONS by the US motivated, at least in part, by Cold War hysteria, was the US overthrow of the democratically elected government of Prime Minister Mohammad Mosaddeq in Iran in 1953.
+One of the most fateful interventions by the US motivated, at least in part, by Cold War hysteria, was the US overthrow of the democratically elected government of Prime Minister Mohammad Mosaddeq in Iran in 1953.

-As The Guardian explains, "Mosaddeq epitomised a unique 'anticolonial' figure who was also committed to democratic values and human rights ...."
-The US moved against him because of his decision to nationalize Iran's oil concerns, including some owned by British Petroleum, and because they distrusted this left-leaning leader as a possible communist who could not be relied upon to keep Iran's vast oil wealth out of the hands of Russia.
+As The Guardian explains, "Mosaddeq epitomised a unique 'anti-colonial' figure who was also committed to democratic values and human rights" The US moved against him because of his decision to nationalize Iran's oil concerns, including some owned by British Petroleum, and because they distrusted this left-leaning leader as a possible communist who could not be relied upon to keep Iran's vast oil wealth out of the hands of Russia.
 And so, the US, with help from Britain, acted to put in place a government-the old monarchy of the Shah-that it could count on to "safeguard the west's oil interests in the country."
-248 described as a torture state.
-This explains the antipathy the current Iranian government-which came to power in 1979 after overthrowing this torture state and then immediately proceeded to kidnap 52 Americans at the US Embassy in retaliation-has toward the United States, and why Iran has instead cozied up to the US's old Cold War rival, Russia.
-Lest one forget, there is very solid evidence that our beloved Ronald Reagan, in order to win the 1980 election, undermined then President Jimmy Carter's negotiations with Iran to free the hostages, and indeed prevailed upon Iran (with whom Reagan would later sell arms to fund his Contra terrorists) to hold the hostages months longer, until after he was inaugurated in January of 1981.
-As Robert Parry, the journalist most responsible for breaking this "October Surprise" story, relates, even if we accept the current allegations against Trump regarding collusion with Russia prove true, they would pale in comparison to Reagan's treacherous collusion with Iran to win the 1980 elections
+148

 And, to ensure the Shah's hold over Iran for the next 26 years, the US helped set up the repressive secret police services known as the SAVAK.
-As one CIA agent revealed, "the CIA sent an operative to teach interrogation methods to SAVAK, the Shah's secret police, that the training included instructions in torture, and the techniques were copied from the Nazis."
+As one CIA agent revealed, "the CIA sent an operative to teach interrogation methods to SAVAK, the Shah's secret police, that the training included instructions in torture, and the techniques were copied from the Nazis."249